Is It Possible To Prevent Identity Theft?

 Credit card fraud has become one of the most common cybersecurity threats today.
 In October 2022, a marketplace on the Dark Web offered to give away the credit card details of nearly 1.2 million people [*].

-Unfortunately, it’s hard to find out whether your credit card details are for sale (or have been sold already).
-That’s why it’s important to monitor your credit and bank account statements.
-If you spot fraudulent activity or unauthorized withdrawals, you can act quickly to minimize the damage.
+Unfortunately, it’s hard to find out whether your debit card or credit card details are for sale (or have been sold already).
+That’s why it’s important to monitor your bank account statements for fraudulent activity or unauthorized withdrawals.

 Here’s what to do:

-- Sign up for fraud alerts.
+• Sign up for fraud alerts.
 A credit monitoring service like Aura actively monitors transactions on your credit cards, bank accounts, and credit report and warns you of suspicious activity in near real-time.
-Aura’s fraud alerts are up to 4x faster than competitors.
+Aura’s fraud alerts are up to 250x faster than competitors3.

 7. Reduce the amount of information available about you online

-The amount of information about you online is known as your “digital footprint.”
-While it might not seem like much, every time you add personal information to online profiles or post to social media, you’re giving criminals clues that they can use to scam you or break into your online accounts.
+While it might not seem like much, every time you add personal information to online profiles or post to social media, you’re giving criminals clues that they can use to target you with phishing scams or break into your online accounts.

 By reducing your online footprint and practicing good cyber hygiene, you can minimize the chances that a scammer will target you.